 How to Become a Disney Channel Actress: Your 3-Step Action Plan

-I'm going to be honest: it's not easy to become a Disney Channel actress.
-In fact, it's damn hard.
+Let's be honest: it's not easy to become a Disney Channel actress.
+In fact, it's extremely hard.
 Many bloggers on the internet will fill your head with pretty little lies, but you deserve to know the cold, hard truth.

-Here's an email I found in my inbox just this morning...
+Here's an email we found in our inbox just last week...

-My name is Katie and I'm 14 years old.
-Ever since I was very little, I wanted to be on the Disney Channel.
+My name is Katie and I'm 11 years old.
+Ever since I was a very little, I wanted to be on the Disney Channel.
 I love acting, singing, and dancing like Miley Cyrus and Selena Gomez.
-They are my favorites!
+They are my idols!
 And I wanna be just like them.
 Do you have any tips on how to become a Disney Channel actress so I can see my dreams come true?

 San Antonio, Texas, USA

-I get hundreds of emails a year from girls who have the same dream.
-And if you're reading this, my guess is you have a dream too.
+We get hundreds of emails a year from girls who have the same dream.
+And if you're reading this, our guess is you have a dream too.
 So now you have two options...